-This section tells you about the seats -- how to adjust them, and fold them up and down.
+This section tells you about the seats -- how to adjust them, take them out and put them back in.
+It also tells you about bucket and bench seats, power seats and head restraints.

-Manual Front Seat
+Manual Front Seats

 You can lose control of the vehicle if you try to adjust a manual driver's seat while the vehicle is moving.
 The sudden movement could startle and confuse you, or make you push a pedal when you don't want to.
 Adjust the driver's seat only when the vehicle is not moving.